Heat Versus Ice: What's Really Best for Your Knee Arthritis?

 There is one caveat to keep in mind when using heat therapy: Do not burn yourself.
 Avoid this by using heating pads for less than 20 minutes at a time and filling heating bottles with hot—not boiling—water.

-Ice, ice packs and other cold therapies can help reduce knee pain and muscle spasms.
+Actual ice, ice packs and other cold therapies can help reduce knee pain and muscle spasms.
 Conventional medical wisdom suggests using ice to treat an acute injury or pain that occurs after activity.
-Put another way: Apply heat before your mall trip and cold after you return home.
+Put another way: Apply heat before your activity and cold after you return home.
 Cold can numb pain, decrease swelling, and block nerve impulses to the joint.

 To explore the benefits of cold therapy for knee osteoarthritis:

-Wrap a towel around a bag of frozen vegetables and place it on sore joints for pain relief.
-Tip: frozen peas, or other vegetables, mold to your body, making them ideally suited for knee pain.
+- Wrap a towel around a bag of frozen vegetables and place it on sore joints for pain relief.
+Tip: Frozen peas or other vegetables mold to your body, making them ideally suited for treating knee pain.

-Remember, if your pain does not improve or seems to worsen, visit your doctor to find out what else you can do for your knee OA.
+Remember, if your pain does not improve or seems to worsen, visit your doctor to find out what else you can do for your knee arthritis.